DiyProject

 Before you start layering, it’s essential to understand a couple of key foam terms:

-• IFD (Indentation Force Deflection): How firm or soft the foam feels.
+• IFD (Indentation Force Deflection): This measures how firm or soft the foam feels.
+A low IFD (like 15) is very soft, while a high IFD (like 60) is very firm.

 Not sure what those terms mean?
 Check out our guide: